dosbox-staging/dosbox-staging/README.md

   - Compile the sources.
 This is necessary every time you want a new build:

     ``` shell
-    meson compile -C build/release
+    meson compile -C build
     ```

-    Your binary is: `build/release/dosbox` -- have fun!
+    Your binary is: `build/dosbox` -- have fun!

 ### Windows - Visual Studio (2019 or newer)